chaoma99/HCFTstar/README.md

-# Robust Object Tracking Via Hierarchical Convolutional Features
+# Robust Visual Tracking Via Hierarchical Convolutional Features

 ### Introduction

 This is the research code for an extended version of the ICCV2015 paper: